51ngul4r1ty/atoll-shared/README.md

 Getting Started
 ===============

-Once again- start with `atoll` repo for the main "Getting Started" info.
+Once again- start with `atoll-core` repo for the main "Getting Started" info.
 To get this repo set up and building please follow the requirements and steps below.

 Tools Used
 ----------

-1. See `atoll` repo for Node & NPM versions to use.
+1. See `atoll-core` repo for Node & NPM versions to use.
-2. See `atoll` repo for current version of VS Code that's recommended.
+2. See `atoll-core` repo for current version of VS Code that's recommended.
   - Make sure you install the recommended workspace extensions.

 Steps after Cloning Repo